Whipple10m/pyfzreader/README.md

 There are two ways to use the reader, as a library which allows you to read and process data from `fz` files in your own Python scripts / Jupyter notebooks, or as a script to convert `fz` files into JSON format that can be read by any system that can process JSON.

+The library can open `fz` files stored as:

+- BZIP2 : with the extension of `.fz.bz2`, using the Python `bz2` package that is part of the Python Standard Library,
+- GZIP : with the extension of `.fz.gz`, or `.fzg`, using the Python `gzip` package that is part of the Python Standard Library,
+- LZW (UNIX) compress : with the extension of `.fz.Z`, or `.fzz` using the `gunzip` application as a sub-process,
+- Uncompressed : any other extension is assumed to be an uncompressed `fz` file which can be read directly by the reader.

 ### As a standalone JSON converter ###

-To convert a file `gt012345.fz` into JSON you can use invoke `fzreader.py` directly as:
+To convert a file `gt012345.fz.bz2` into JSON you can use invoke `fzreader.py` directly as:

-    python3 fzreader.py -o gt012345.json gt012345.fz
+    python3 fzreader.py -o gt012345.json gt012345.fz.bz2

 This file can then be read into Python.
 For example a crude script to calculate the pedestals and pedestal variances from pedestal events in the run is: